-The use of lightweight glass for the side windows and rear screen is new on the 911 GT3.
+The use of lightweight glass for the windscreen, side windows and rear screen is new on the 911 GT3 models.
 It is highly durable, scratch-resistant and particularly lightweight.

 As a result, the new 911 GT3 achieves a power-to-weight ratio of just 2.81kg/PS and a drag coefficient of 0.34.
-So you can set new records.
+That‘s how you set new best times.
 Effortlessly.
-And, above all, lightly.
+And above all, light.

 For the first time in a 911 GT3, a double wishbone front suspension has been installed.
-The system is derived directly from the 911 RSR – and brings you valuable seconds ahead in the 911 GT3.
+The system is derived directly from the 911 RSR – and brings you valuable seconds ahead: